alefeas/alefeas/README.md

 # About Me

 Hi!
 I'm **Alejo Feas Matej**, a passionate Full Stack Developer with a strong foundation in modern web technologies.
-I'm 22 years old and about to graduate as a University Technician in Programming from UTN.
+I hold a degree as a University Technician in Programming from UTN.

-I'm driven by a love for turning complex problems into elegant, intuitive solutions.
-With proactive mindset and a constant desire to learn, I'm seeking my first professional opportunity to grow and take on new challenges in the development field.
+I love turning complex problems into elegant, intuitive solutions.
+Currently working as a Junior Full Stack Developer at House of CB (London-based women's fashion brand), backend-focused on their global e-commerce platform.
+Always learning — right now focused on cloud technologies, microservices architecture, and advanced database optimization.

 **What I Do Best:**
 - Full-stack web development with modern frameworks